GLOBAL MARKETS-Stocks scale new record highs, dollar stuck

 For Reuters Live Markets blog on European and UK stock markets open a news window on Reuters Eikon by pressing F9 and type in ‘Live Markets’ in the search bar.

-Additional reporting by Saikat Chatterjee, Kit Rees and Abhinav Ramnarayan; Reporting by Tommy Wilkes; Editing by Andrew Heavens
+Additional reporting by Saikat Chatterjee; Reporting by Tommy Wilkes; Editing by Peter Graff